Golf-Big-hitting DeChambeau becomes latest to join LIV Golf | Sports-Games

 Golf-Big-hitting DeChambeau becomes latest to join LIV Golf

-Former U.S. Open champion Bryson DeChambeau has become the latest big name American to join the Saudi-backed LIV Golf Invitational series, organisers confirmed on Friday.
-The big-hitting American, one of the biggest draws on the PGA Tour, joins the likes of six-time major winner Phil Mickelson and Dustin Johnson to get on board with LIV Golf.
+The 28-year-old former U.S. Open champion, one of the longest hitters the sport has ever seen, joins the likes of six-time major champion Phil Mickelson and former world number one Dustin Johnson on the LIV bandwagon.
+Signing up DeChambeau is a major coup for the $250 million series which is bankrolled by Saudi Arabia's Public Investment Fund (PIF) and has rocked golf to its core.

-Former U.S. Open champion Bryson DeChambeau has become the latest big name American to join the Saudi-backed LIV Golf Invitational series, organisers confirmed on Friday.
+Bryson DeChambeau became the latest big-name American to abandon the PGA Tour and join the LIV Golf Invitational Series as the Saudi-backed breakaway competition flexed its financial muscle on Friday.
+The 28-year-old former U.S. Open champion, one of the longest hitters the sport has ever seen, joins the likes of six-time major champion Phil Mickelson and former world number one Dustin Johnson on the LIV bandwagon.

-The big-hitting American, one of the biggest draws on the PGA Tour, joins the likes of six-time major winner Phil Mickelson and Dustin Johnson to get on board with LIV Golf.
-"Bryson DeChambeau is an exciting addition to LIV Golf's supercharged style of play," LIV Golf CEO Greg Norman said.
+Signing up DeChambeau is a major coup for the $250 million series which is bankrolled by Saudi Arabia's Public Investment Fund (PIF) and has rocked golf to its core.
+"Bryson DeChambeau is an exciting addition to LIV Golf's supercharged style of play," CEO Greg Norman said.

 "He is passionate about the sport, innovative in his approach and committed to pushing the boundaries in pursuit of excellence.
 "He's not afraid to think outside the box and supports our mission of doing things differently to grow our game."